-At Central Missouri, Slifer has coached an Academic All-American, All-Region, MIAA Freshman of the Year, and Presidential Scholar.
-He has also coached two Academic All-MIAA, four academic all-districts, 16 All-MIAA, and 24 Commissioner’s Academic Honor Roll honorees.
-In this most recent season, junior- Keuna Flax received both Dakronics All-American Second Team and WBCA All-American Honorable Mention honors.
+At Central Missouri, Slifer has coached three WBCA All-Americans, two CoSIDA Academic All-American, as well as numerous all-region players, an MIAA Freshman of the Year, and a Presidential Scholar.
+He has also coached two academic all-MIAA, four academic all-districts, 22 All-MIAA, and 39 MIAA Academic Honor Roll honorees.
+In 2016, senior Shelby Winkelmann was named the CoSIDA Academic All-American of the Year for Division II women's basketball.

 In 2005-06, he led the Jennies to at least 20 wins for the second consecutive season for the first time since 1995-96 and 1996-97, and consecutive NCAA Tournament appearances for the first time since 1996-97 and 1997-98.
-The NCAA?berth marked the 10th straight season he had taken a team to the tournament.
+The NCAA berth marked the 10th straight season he had taken a team to the tournament.

 Slifer received a bachelor’s degree in business administration from Mount Mercy in 1982, and a master’s degree in business administration from Eastern Illinois University in 1985.